 A long time ago, gladiators were used as a form of entertainment.
 Slaves that were physically fit were thrown into the arena after a bit of training and pushed against each other or beasts to entertain the crowd eager to see some action and blood.
-Nowadays, we have fun watching soccer players and other athletes.
+Nowadays, we have fun watching soccer players as well as predicting game results using Nairabet Affiliate Code.
 Are they the new gladiators?

 Much like gladiators, soccer players and other athletes peak in their 20s and they are not expected to continue fighting in their old age.
 Furthermore, former soccer players sometimes become managers and coaches.
 It was not uncommon for old gladiators that have either earned their freedom or pleased their masters sufficiently to turn into trainers for the new generation.
 Club owners, like the masters, can decide whether a player’s career is about to meet a sudden end.

 While gladiators often came down with a serious case of being stabbed, flayed, or bashed, soccer players push their bodies to the limit in order to give their top performance, albeit without lethal outcome.
 However, that means that they often sacrifice their own health and lifespan in order to entertain the crowd, impress the big wigs, and earn some serious money for themselves, their clubs, and their families.
 Having bad knees, bad back, and brain damage is a common occurrence for these athletes.

 While the gladiators fought for their dear life, soccer players are doing it for the money.
 It is true that, sometimes, it means escaping from their developing region in order to secure some financial backup for themselves and their loved ones in the later years, but the probability of them being incapacitated or dying is incomparably smaller than that of ancient fighters.